-‘My first reaction was “Oh my goodness,” ’ says senator who abstained in 38-38 budget bill vote
+‘My first reaction was “Oh my goodness,” ‘ says senator who abstained in 38-38 budget bill vote

 Mr. Gold’s abstention stands out because he was the only recorded abstention.
 However, 20 other senators did not attend the vote.
 Another senator in the chamber who did not vote was Senator George Furey, the Speaker of the Senate.
 Unlike in the House of Commons, where the Speaker only votes to break a tie, the Senate Speaker can choose to vote on any issue as long as they signal their intention in advance.
 The Senate Speaker usually does not vote.

-The budget bill, C-44, was scheduled to be debated clause by clause Tuesday afternoon by the Senate national finance committee.
-It is still possible the bill could be amended by the Senate, in which case it would be sent back to the House of Commons for approval.
+The budget bill, C-44, was amended Tuesday afternoon by the Senate national finance committee.
+The committee amendments removed automatic tax increases on alcohol.
+Senators were expected to debate further amendments at report stage and third reading.
+If the full Senate ultimately approves amendments to the original bill, it will need to go back to the House of Commons for approval.
 The House is scheduled to rise for its summer recess on Friday.

 The uncertainty over whether or not the government could get its budget bill approved intact by the Senate has led to widespread debate over the role of the upper house.
 Prime Minister Justin Trudeau has only appointed senators who sit as independents, breaking with the long-standing practice of his predecessors, who mostly appointed senators who would represent the governing political party.